 The Magnum Metro is a quality Class 3 e-bike with a great all-around performance.
-This impressed us with one of the longest distance ranges of the test, and despite having a slightly smaller 500W motor, it still felt quite powerful.
+This model impressed us with one of the longest distance ranges of the test, and despite having a slightly smaller 500W motor, it still felt quite powerful.
 It held a high average speed during our throttle-only range test and easily got up to its top pedal-assisted speed of 25 mph.
 It also proved to be impressively comfortable with a smooth ride, steady handling, and unwavering stability.
-If that weren't enough, the Metro took just minutes to assemble, and it comes with an excellent display/controls.Editor's Note: This product review was updated on February 2, 2022 with additional e-bike comparison info.
+If that weren't enough, the Metro took just minutes to assemble, and it comes with an excellent display/controls.Editor's Note: This product review was updated on July 20th, 2022 with additional e-bike comparison info.

 Magnum Metro Review

 Cons: More expensive, not the fastest in the test